Fractional factorial design: Notation

+In practice, one rarely encounters l > 2 levels in fractional factorial designs as the methodology to generate such designs for more than two levels is much more cumbersome.
+In cases requiring 3 levels for each factor, potential fractional designs to pursue are Latin squares, mutually orthogonal Latin squares, and Taguchi methods.
+Response surface methodology can also be a much more experimentally efficient way to determine the relationship between the experimental response and factors at multiple levels, but it requires that the levels are continuous.
+In determining whether more than two levels are needed, experimenters should consider whether they expect the outcome to be nonlinear with the addition of a third level.
+Another consideration is the number of factors, which can significantly change the experimental labor demand.

 The levels of a factor are commonly coded as +1 for the higher level, and −1 for the lower level.
 For a three-level factor, the intermediate value is coded as 0.

-To save space, the points in a two-level factorial experiment are often abbreviated with strings of plus and minus signs.
+To save space, the points in a factorial experiment are often abbreviated with strings of plus and minus signs.
 The strings have as many symbols as factors, and their values dictate the level of each factor: conventionally, $-$ for the first (or low) level, and $+$ for the second (or high) level.
-The points in this experiment can thus be represented as $--$, $+-$, $-+$, and $++$.
+The points in a two-level experiment with two factors can thus be represented as $--$, $+-$, $-+$, and $++$.

 The factorial points can also be abbreviated by (1), a, b, and ab, where the presence of a letter indicates that the specified factor is at its high (or second) level and the absence of a letter indicates that the specified factor is at its low (or first) level (for example, "a" indicates that factor A is on its high setting, while all other factors are at their low (or first) setting).
 (1) is used to indicate that all factors are at their lowest (or first) values.
+Factorial points are typically arranged in a table using Yates’ standard order: 1, a, b, ab, c, ac, bc, abc, which is created when the level of the first factor alternates with each run.